angepili/Php-Azure-quick-uploads/README.md

 =======================

 - type in terminal: composer install
-- in index.php set your params: $accountNameand $accountKey
+- in index.php set your params: $accountName and $accountKey